Vlad Centea of Morfin tells us about user retention and monetization.

 How does Morfin innovate?

-Vlad Centea: We deliver meaningful digital interactions in times that we face a digital storm of noise and distractions.
+Vlad Centea: We deliver meaningful digital interactions in times when we face a digital storm of noise and distractions.
 Our products help companies interact digitally with their communities of employees or clients only when the community members are ready to listen, and the interaction will result in direct value for the company and the member.
 For this to work, our platform is very flexible in creating a user journey that would fit each specific company and community.
-Companies can implement customer loyalty programs or employee engagement programs using journeys, challenges and tasks, tokens, geofencing, phone sensors data that create different types of touchpoints with the community members developing an emotional connection with the brand/company.
+Companies can implement customer loyalty programs or employee engagement programs using journeys, challenges, and tasks, tokens, geofencing, phone sensors data that create different types of touchpoints with the community members developing an emotional connection with the brand/company.

 How the coronavirus pandemic affects your business, and how are you coping?

 Vlad Centea: In a way, the remote working and impact of the restrictions on customers and businesses accelerated the digitalization process across the board.
 The increased awareness about the use cases of digitalization and reaching and maintaining relationships with teams and customers over digital channels helps our business to grow.

 Did you have to make difficult choices, and what are the lessons learned?

 Vlad Centea: Although we work remotely (we have teams in 2 countries), we used to see each other a few times a year.
 Now it has been more than one year since we last met in person.
 With the local teams, we have at least one day a week when people come to the office, and that we find brings a good balance.
 We are still adjusting and exploring what feels the best of everyone in the team, and from now on, we probably will keep this habit of always trying to adjust quickly to the ever-evolving need of the people.

 What specific tools, software, and management skills are you using to navigate this crisis?